theoVag/Digital-Filters--Noise-neutralization/README.md

 # Digital-Filters--Noise-neutralization
-wiener hopf -steepest descent user for coefficients' calculations
+wiener hopf -steepest descent used for coefficients' calculations